 The current 100 hours supervised practice requirement is a national standard for entry to the profession.
 We’re encouraging courses to be as flexible as possible to enable you to complete these hours, for example via an extension or mitigating circumstances policy.

-During the pandemic we’re not putting any limit on the number of remote sessions allowed, provided you can return to face to face work as soon as is reasonable, practical and safe to do so.
+If you are unable to carry out placement hours face to face because of government restrictions, we’re not putting any limit on the number of remote sessions allowed, provided you can return to face to face work as soon as is reasonable, practical and safe to do so.

 Your remote placement hours must still be:

 - carried out with genuine clients, rather than peers from your course for example

 - in an appropriate setting with appropriate clients

 - assessed (or marked) as an integral part of your training